Topology of leaves for minimal laminations by hyperbolic surfaces: Illustrative examples

-Notice that these conditions imply that the boundary component of $S_n$ has length going to infinity.
-This may produce some issue on the understanding of the topology of the limit leaf as the \emph{direct limit} of the surfaces $S_n$ may not be complete, this is dealt with in Proposition \ref{p.recognize_surface}.
 The fact that such a tower can be constructed relies on a strengthening of the relative residual finiteness mentioned in the previous section that is obtained in Theorem \ref{t.finitecovering}.
 A similar argument as above, provides the desired construction.
-Notice that the leaf corresponding to the Loch-Ness monster will be anyone obtained as a sequence $\x$ where $\dist(x_n, S_n)$ remains bounded.
-Any other sequence gets far from the $S_n$ and therefore the injectivity radius goes to infinity, so the corresponding leaf is a disk.